Mendenhall Glacier FAQs

 What evidence do glaciers leave behind?

 The base of Mendenhall Glacier works like a giant piece of sandpaper.
-As the ice flows towards Mendenhall Lake, the glacier plucks rocks that become imbedded in the ice from the valley floor.
+As the ice flows towards Mendenhall Lake, the glacier picks up rocks that become imbedded in the ice from the valley floor.
 The glacier scrapes these rocks across the bedrock creating grooves and striations.
 The glacier's erosive power changes the landscape and scrapes much of the soil and rock from the valley walls.
 Rocks scoured from the surrounding valley wallscan fall on to the glacier and be transported down valley.
-This process can create dark debris lines called moraines on the edges and, where two branches come together, down the center of the glacier.
+This process can create dark debris lines called moraines on the edges and, where twoglacier branches come together, down the center of the glacier.
 As the glacier continues its path towards Mendenhall Lake, it carries debris like a conveyor belt and deposits it in the lake.
-As it moves the glacier also grinds up rock to a fine powder called rock flour that escapes with glacial melt water and creates the lake's murky color.
+As it moves the glacier also grinds up rock to a fine powder called rock flour silt that escapes with glacial melt water and creates the lake's murky color.

 What wildlife lives near the glacier?